sky-music/sky-music.github.io/make-your-own-sheet.md

 ![comments](/assets/images/Comments.PNG)

+_____________

+**To separate song lines with a thin grey divider**: add a line break in your texte file (press enter in Python or in your text editor).

+Tip 1: We usually find 8 boxes a row works best for a 16:9 aspect ratio (widescreen).
+Use line breaks to divide your song in rows.

+Tip 2: In the Python command-line program do not press enter after a blank line as this will end the song.
+If you need a full blank line in the song use '.' for blank notes or enter a lyrics line with no text.

+## Advanced sheet layout

+Separate layers with `==`, immediatly followed by the layer name.
+A layer is a sheet section for a single instrument.
+Layers will be automatically created when importing JSON sheets from used by SkyMusic.

+Add thin dark horizontal dividers using the Markdown codes: `--`, `__`

+_____________

 You can also use '#' to add a section title, and format it using HTML tags.
 For instance:

      <h1 style="color:red;>Section 1</h1>